Tanishkashah/Sentiment-Analysis/README.md

 The goal of this project is to develop a sentiment analysis model that can accurately classify movie reviews as either positive or negative.
 This is achieved by leveraging two different modeling approaches: Logistic Regression and MLP Classifier.

 ## Dataset
 The dataset used for this project is the IMDb dataset, which contains 50,000 movie reviews labeled as positive or negative.
-The dataset is publicly available and can be accessed [here](https://ai.stanford.edu/~amaas/data/sentiment/).
+The dataset is publicly available and can be accessed publically

 ## Data Preprocessing
 Data preprocessing steps include: